-The Director of Safety and Security and/or the Vice Chancellor of Finance and Administration, or in her/his absence or unavailability, her/his designee, is responsible for determining whether to issue a Timely Warning Notice.
-If the Director/Vice Chancellor or their designee is not available, a member of the University's emergency response team will make the determination.
-The Director of Safety and Security and the Emergency Response Team, or their designees, may also issue a Timely Warning Notice for other crimes, as determined necessary.
+The Director of Safety and Security and/or the Vice Chancellor of Finance and Administration, or in their absence or unavailability, their designee, is responsible for determining whether to issue a Timely Warning Notice.
+If the Director/Vice Chancellor or their designee is not available, a member of the university's emergency response team will make the determination.
+The Director of Safety and Security and the Emergency Response Team, or their designees, may also issue a Crime Bulletin for other crimes, as determined necessary.